rbilleci/aws-jira-prototype/README.md

 * Narrow all roles/permissions
 * Attempt to keep ECS hosts in the same region as the active RDS host
 * Secure database credentials
+* Setup database connection information in parameters, or use a dns name to access it
 * Review lifecycle hook and Load balancers here: https://github.com/aws-samples/ecs-refarch-cloudformation/tree/master/infrastructure
 * Investigate autoscaling of build servers, use of docker
 * Fix collation for JIRA database